CodeDmitry/mingw_objc_bootstrap_test/README.md

 Summary:

+At the time of writing, MinGW supports the compilation of objective C via the `-lobjc` flag, however there is no provided root object to use for creating your own Objective C classes.

-- Objective C is a fun extension to C, however, at the time of writing, MSYS/MinGW does not offer NSObject out of the box.
+- At the time of writing, MSYS2 supports Objective C via gcc's `-lobjc` flag, gcc however does not offer an NSObject equivalent with fresh installations.
 - NSObject or an equivelent root object is necessary in order to have Objective C do except for calling of class methods(~static methods).
-- Figuring out how to make an NSObject/RootObject is not obvious, so this project offers one for you, namely RootObject implemented in `RootObject.h`.
+- Figuring out how to make an NSObject/RootObject is not trivial, so this project offers one as an example, namely RootObject implemented in `RootObject.h`.
-- In addition to providing `RootObject.h`, this project provides two proof of concept tests for objective C contained in `test1.m` and `test2.m` respectively(both built with `build` script provided), the first test is more verbose and covers more features of objective C. The second test is minimal and mainly tests whether `RootObject.h` behaves as expected.
+- In addition to providing `RootObject.h`, this project provides two demonstrations for objective C contained in `test1.m` and `test2.m` (both built with `build` script provided).
+The first test is more verbose and covers more features of objective C. The second test is minimal and tests whether `RootObject.h` behaves as expected.

 Contents:
 - README.md this file